ijprest/tools/_parse-parameters.md

 exit /b 0
 ```

-For collecting parameters you intend to pass to a child program, using `parse.remaining` is preferable to collecting arguments yourself, since it preserves the formatting of the original command-line.
+For collecting parameters you intend to pass to a child program, using
+`parse.remaining` is preferable to collecting arguments yourself, since it
+preserves the formatting of the original command-line.

 ### Case (in-)sensitivity

 Note that argument parsing is *case-insensitive* due to how `cmd.exe` handles
-labels and `GOTO`s).
+labels and `GOTO`s.
 If you need case-sensitivity, you can check the case of
 `%1` in your callback.
 E.g., to disallow lowercase `-c`, something like:

 ```cmd